 How To Make And Hang A Chunky Wood Wall Shelf

-Hey Foxy Friends!
-This one has been while in coming but I finally got a few spare minutes to share how to make and hang a chunky wood wall shelf!
+Hey Foxy Friends — I know we’ve owed you this one has awhile, and I finally got a few spare minutes to share how to make and hang a chunky wood wall shelf!
 I’m gauging that this DIY project just crosses over from beginner to intermediate.
 But I have every confidence y’all can do it with a little time and patience!

 We made the first chunky shelf out of some vintage wood mouldings we scored at an estate sale a few years ago.
 We knew we wanted to do something special with it, but we were not sure exactly what that would be.
 When we gave our combination laundry room & powder bathroom a refresh, I knew I wanted to change the shelf over our washer and dryer to something more our style.